-After several uses, you may also start to notice which font that you use frequently.
-For these fonts, it is recommended to store them at cloud storage so that you can access them from any device you have.
+After several uses, you may also start to notice which font you use frequently.
+For these fonts, it is recommended to store them in cloud storage so that you can access them from any device you have.

 If you collect many fonts in one project or a research process, you may end up with a pile of downloaded fonts that crowds your folder.
 As a designer, you may also find that there are fonts that are good for one project, and you cannot find any other design that it fits into.

 In this case, you should have the time to do a “general cleaning” and remove the fonts that you do not frequently use.
 When scrolling down the collection, you will find the ones that are “not good for any design”, “too versatile”, or simply “outdated”.
 When you minimize your collection, it will be easier to scroll through, too.